Learn how to use VentBOM with our Beginner Course in under 20 minutes!

 Summary:

-We learn how to move the camera and how to place a starting anchor point to begin drawing from.
-We also briefly review the three ‘modes’ of VentBOM (Point, Draw and Edit), which are the foundation to using VentBOM.
+We learn how to move the camera and place a starting anchor point to begin drawing from.
+We also review the three ‘modes’ of VentBOM (Point, Draw and Edit), which are the foundation to using VentBOM.

 Summary: